-To evaluate the performance of our proposed and benchmark methods, we consider the ability of the methods in recovering $\bZ$, $\bOmega$, $\bTheta_s$ and the eigenspace of $\bC$, respectively.
+To evaluate the performance of our proposed and benchmark methods, we consider the ability of the methods to recover $\bZ$, $\bOmega$, $\bTheta_s$, and the eigenspace of $\bC$, respectively.
 More specifically, the mis-clustering error (MCE) for $\bZ$ is defined as